 Today’s miso is made in Sendai prefecture!
 (Sendai is in Tohoku region: the North-Eastern Parts of Japan).

 Sendai miso is representative miso in Tohoku region.
 And it is said that the aging time in the cooking process of Sendai miso is comparatively long so that there will be very rich in flavor.

 How about the type of koji and the amount of salt…?

-(Please check out my past post “BARLEY miso soup recipe” to know how is miso made up of).
+(Please check out my past post Miso Taste Test to know how miso is made).